Exotic-Lambo/Charcoal/README.md

 <div align="center">
   <h1>Charcoal Theme for Chrome</h1>
-  <p>A Clean Dark Theme that is easy on your eyes & comfortable to use, centered.</p>
+  <p>A Clean Dark Theme that is easy on your eyes & comfortable to use</p>
 </div>

 <div style="display: flex; flex-wrap: wrap; gap: 10px; justify-content: center;">